vmware-tanzu/velero/site/docs/v1.4/contributions/minio.md

 1. Download the [latest official release's](https://github.com/vmware-tanzu/velero/releases) tarball for your client platform.

     _We strongly recommend that you use an [official release](https://github.com/vmware-tanzu/velero/releases) of Velero.
 The tarballs for each release contain the `velero` command-line client.
-The code in the master branch of the Velero repository is under active development and is not guaranteed to be stable!_
+The code in the main branch of the Velero repository is under active development and is not guaranteed to be stable!_

 1. Extract the tarball: